BYOJS/eventer/README.md

 ## Overview

-The main purpose of **Eventer** is to provide a basic event emitter that supports two specific helpful features that most event emitters do not have:
+The main purpose of **Eventer** is to provide a basic event emitter that supports two specific helpful features that most event emitters (in JS land) do not have:

 1. async `emit()`: asynchronous event handling sometimes makes it easier to work around difficult issues with event handling.